Reading time: 7 min.

 Dr Kieran Dayah (GMC)

-• how to recognise excessive hair shedding
+• How to recognise excessive hair shedding

-• what causes hair shedding
+• What causes you to lose hair

-• how to stop hair shedding if you’re losing too much hair.
+• How to stop hair shedding if you’re losing too much hair.

 What is hair shedding and how much is normal?